realityinspector/voynich-ai/docs/DATABASE_MIGRATIONS.md

 ## LLM Agent Special Instructions

-If you are an LLM-based coding agent (like Replit Assistant or GitHub Copilot):
+If you are an LLM-based coding agent (like  Assistant or GitHub Copilot):

 1. Always prioritize data safety over schema elegance
 2. Never suggest destructive database operations